 David SANTILLO, Honorary Research Fellow (Greenpeace), University of Exeter

 Karen Nadine SCOTT, Head of the School of Law, University of Canterbury

 Robin WARNER, Professor, Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong

 WHO SHOULD ATTEND

-Representatives from universities, think tanks, research institutions, the International Maritime Organization (IMO), international environmental organisations and government organisations.
+Representatives from universities, think tanks, research institutions, international organisations and governments.